fluree/to-do-lists-generator/README.md

 The next subquery pulls related data from the `assignee` collection, since the `assignedTo` predicate in the `task` collection is a reference predicate to the `asignee` collection.

-Another way of thinking about the predicate type of `ref` are `joins` in a relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.
+Another way of thinking about the predicate type of `ref` are as `joins` in a relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.

-The other section of this query (below the `from` clause), uses the query key of `opts` which is not required, but gives you the ability to set optional keys when retrieving data, for a list of optional keys and their descriptions, refer to the docs [here](https://docs.flur.ee/docs/1.0.0/query/overview#opts-key)